jpmcWorkers/jpmcWorkers.github.io/docs/join_us.md

 As your group grows, occasional small conflicts are inevitable.
 However, these should normally stay relatively calm and fizzle out quickly.
+Don't be afraid to take an active role in guiding conversation towards common ground.

 Frequent or sustained arguments are a red flag that something is wrong.
 As a **social leader,** it's your job to step in and fix things.